58 CPU and platform profiles

 ) and many more.
 CPU profiles can be selected using the configuration variable asm.cpu

 .
-Firstly, Rizin checks whether the a CPU profile exists for the selected CPU and architecture.
+Firstly, Rizin checks whether the CPU profile exists for the selected CPU and architecture.
 If it exists, Rizin generates the filepath of the profile and gets to a stage where it’s ready to be loaded up.
 During analysis (aa

 ), it’s loaded up and the values are parsed and handled.
 CPU profiles also allow you to add information regarding the IO and extended IO registers of a CPU.
 The information pertaining to the IO and extended IO registers are added as flags at their corresponding offsets.